AEB-labs/graphql-weaver/README.md

 # NO LONGER MAINTAINED

-We no longer us this library at AEB, so unfortunately, we are not able to maintain it properly.
-The repository is therefor archived.
+We no longer use this library at AEB, so unfortunately, we are not able to maintain it properly.
+The repository is therefore archived.

 # graphql-weaver